Cadair/octoprint-matrix-notifier-plugin/README.md

 ## Credits

 This plugin is heavily inspired by [OctoSlack](https://github.com/fraschetti/Octoslack) and I used [Octoprint Signal Notifier](https://github.com/aerickson/OctoPrint_Signal-Notifier) to understand how to write an octoprint plugin and how to capture a snapshot from the camera.

+## Developer Info

+### Making a Release

+1. Update the version number in `setup.py`, push to `main`.
+1. Check the release draft on GitHub, make sure version number matches the `setup.py`.
+1. Publish Release on GitHub.